nfabir2018331087/GRE-Master/README.md

 * *Daily Vocabulary Dose:* Users will recieve a notification with a new vocabulary word everyday if they want.
 * *Discussion Forum:* Users can be engaged in discussion of GRE related topics and inquiries.

+Here is the [description](description.md) of our project.
+And here are some [instructions](instructions.md) to run this project on your device.

 Expected Timeline
 ------------------
 ![Gantt Chart](gantt_chart.JPG)